 Can you cook a whole Christmas dinner in an air fryer?

-In terms of the meal, I opted for a British roast dinner, featuring poultry (in my case, a small poussin or chicken), roast carrots, parsnips and potatoes, brussel sprouts, and pigs in blankets (for the non Brits, those are sausages wrapped in bacon - delicious).
-Having previously cooked steak in the air fryer, I'm sure roast beef would be perfectly feasible too.
+In terms of the meal, I opted for a British roast dinner featuring poultry (in my case, a small poussin or chicken), roast carrots, parsnips, potatoes, Brussel sprouts, and pigs in blankets (for the non-Brits, those are sausages wrapped in bacon - delicious).
+Having previously cooked steak in the air fryer, I'm sure roast beef would be perfectly feasible, too.

 For some of the elements of the meal, I followed the recipes included in the Proscenic T22's manual, while for others, I worked off my previous experience cooking meals with this appliance.

 I didn't extend my experiment to dessert, but from past experiences, heating up pies and the likes in the air fryer works a treat, so once your main and sides are done, you could give it a clean and pop your pastry of choice in to get warmed up.

 Christmas dinner in an air fryer: The meat dishes

 When I first got my air fryer, I mostly imagined cooking vegetables and side dishes or reheating and defrosting meals.
 I was highly skeptical that it could cook meat properly, but I gave it a go and was very impressed with the results.

 As I embarked on this challenge, I was optimistic about cooking a chicken (or, in my case, a small poussin) in the air fryer, having previously had delicious air-fried chicken breasts and wings.

 With a container size of 5.3 quarts, I could have gone for a slightly bigger chicken or maybe a turkey crown - but as it was just myself, I went for a 0.5 kg bird, which I lightly covered in oil and seasoned with salt, pepper, and time.
 The key to cooking in the air fryer is to not overdo it on the fat, so I was conservative and used about 1 tbsp for the whole bird.